crawfordm2000/Git-Demo/README.md

   *pulls down the branch being requested and merges it with your current branch.
   *essentially a 'git fetch' and 'git merge' in one step.

+git clone [url]
+  *to create a copy of a repo from a remote location.